isabella232/sign-integrations.en/help/veeva/user.md

 [**Contact Adobe Sign Support**](https://adobe.com/go/adobesign-support-center)

-This document is designed to help [!DNL Veeva Vault] customers learn how to use Adobe Sign for [!DNL Veeva Vault] integration to send an agreement.
+This document is designed to help [!DNL Veeva Vault] customers learn how to use Adobe Sign for [!DNL Veeva Vault] integration for sending an agreement.

 ## Overview {#overview}